top of page

 Historical Presentations

-I've presented a variety of historical programs over the years for groups such as Pueblo Community College-Fremont Campus, Colorado Prison Museum, Fremont County Historical Society, Custer County Historical Society, Old Colorado City Historical Society, Penrose Community Library, John C. Fremont Library, Florence Pioneer Museum, schools, Pueblo Heritage Commission, and to other groups, under my previous name - Sherry Johns.
+Skye's presented a variety of unique, fun and informative historical programs over the years for groups such as Pueblo Community College-Fremont Campus, Colorado Prison Museum, Fremont County Historical Society, Custer County Historical Society, Old Colorado City Historical Society, Penrose Community Library, John C. Fremont Library, Florence Pioneer Museum, schools, Pueblo Heritage Commission, and to other groups, under her previous name - Sherry Johns.

-My programs last about 60 - 75 minutes and have plenty of time for Q & A.
+The programs last about 60 - 75 minutes and have plenty of time for Q & A.

 THE LIFE AND ART OF